kaaproject/kaa-rfcs/0002-kaa-protocol/README.md

 // TODO(Alexey Shmalko): not using tokens is more user-friendly, we should discuss that.

 The rest of the path is extension-specific and is described in separate documents.
-Note that endpoint token is not part of the first part of resource path as there are extensions that don’t require endpoint identity (e.g., endpoint registration extension).
+Note that endpoint token is not part of the first part of resource path as there are extensions that don't require endpoint identity (e.g., endpoint registration extension).

 _Note: it might be good to restrict extension usage.
-That’s best handled by filtering clients, not endpoints (as we don’t really authenticate endpoints)._
+That's best handled by filtering clients, not endpoints (as we don’t really authenticate endpoints)._

 ## Extension design guidelines